arcanemachine/phoenix-todo-list/support/deployment/README.md

   - The Ansible playbook used to deploy this project:
     - Name the variable in the `environment` section of the playbook.
     - Ensure the variable is present in the 'validation' section of the playbook's tasks.

+NOTE: Depending on the circumstances, you may not need to add the value to every file.
+It all depends where and when the value is needed.
+Think ahead.

 ## Deploying With Caddy